WOOB0T/WOOB0T/README.md

 ###

-<h4 align="left">͏ ͏ ͏ ͏ ͏ ͏ ͏ ͏ ͏ Hi, there!
+<h4 align="left">͏Hi, there!
 My name is Jessica, but i like to be called by the nickname Jessy.
 My journey into technology started when i was fourteen years old and discover my huge love for this area, which was first introduced to me through robotic kits in school!
 Today, at the age of eighteen, i want to extend my knowledge by learning different programming languages.
 I hope to be part of this world and be able to use my passion to bring something good to our society.</h4>

 ###